vim345/fullerite/contributing.md

 Do not forget to specify `TAG` or `commit_id` of external git repository.
 More information about `Gomfile` can be found from https://github.com/mattn/gom.

-## Ensure code is formatted and linted.
+## Ensure code is formatted, tested and passes golint.

-Running `make` should do that out of box.
+Running `make` should do all of the above.
+If you see any failures or errors while running `make`, please fix them before opening pull request.

+## Building and compiling

+Running `make` should build fullerite binary and place it in `bin` directory.

 ## Building package fails or gom install fails